ing-bank/lion/packages/select-rich/docs/DesignConsiderations.md

 </lion-field-listbox>
 ```

+Although [role=lisbox] communicates to the screen reader that we deal with a group of options,
+we still want to reuse the `Fieldset` functionality for an interface comparable to radio-group/
+checkbox-group and child registration/orchestration.
+The [role="group"] that is applied by default, will the be omitted.

 ### ChoiceInput or not?
 Options have a lot in common with radio inputs and checkboxes(multiselect).
 There main difference
 seems to be [aria-selected] for option (having possible values of true and false) and
 [aria-checked] for radio buttons and checkboxes (having a tristate, including indeterminate).
 Another difference is the fact that input[type="radio/checkbox"] can be used on its own, whereas
 an option can't.
-Since ChoiceInput adds `.choiceValue` for complex data, we can consider aligning with the
+Since Interaction and state are similar for checkboxes/radio inputs and options, we can reuse the
-ChoiceInput.
-Since we already deliver the `.value` property on the ChoiceInputs, we could
-add `.choiceValue` later in a non breaking way.
+ChoiceInputMixin and override its template (we don't need a native input for role=option).
+By inheriting from ChoiceInputMixin we also get automatically the `.choiceValue` api.

 ### Complex values on lion-listbox level?
 As of now, we never needed our `<select>` options to have a `.modelValue`; our main assumption for
 the listbox should be the same.
 Adding a modelValue on option level (or lion-listbox/select level) is thus not needed.
-It would also be confusing, because modelValues are a concept exclusive to FormControls(Fields or Fieldsets):
+It would also be confusing, because modelValues are a concept exclusive to FormControls (Fields or
+Fieldsets):
 the lion-listbox and lion-option are none of those.
 There might be a need for complex values, they can be added on Field level by writing a `parser`.